 I’m back from my camping Ilbarritz trip to Yelloh Village Ilbarritz near the French town of Biarritz in south west France.
 It was my first visit to Pays Basque and my first experience of camping in France.
+We usually head to the French Alps for winter skiing.
 I was looking forward to discovering what the region had to offer and seeing if the Basque region differed from the rest of France.
 I wasn’t disappointed.
 Fabulous beaches, the friendliest of people, excellent food and a few surprises along the way made it a brilliant weekend.
 Let me tell you about camping in Ilbarritz and what the area has to offer.

 My Camping History

 Before I tell you about my stay at Yelloh Village let me fill you in on my camping back story.

 I first went camping when I was a kid with the local Girls’ Brigade in the 70s.
 Except it wasn’t strictly camping.
 We weren’t in tents but all lined up like sardines on raised camp beds in an old church hall.
 I can still remember the smell of the floor polish, midnight feasts and Mrs Arlott’s rosy face as she brought us cups of tea as dawn broke over the Sussex countryside.
 The stuff of Enid Blyton and a lot of fun.

 My next camping foray was in my early twenties with my boyfriend.
 We pitched our tiny two-man tent amid the swanky camper vans and multi-roomed tents in the New Forest.
 After going for a walk we came back to find the arse end of a pony sticking out through the tent flaps.
 The curious creature had trampled mud into everything and was munching its way through our supplies.
 I didn’t go camping again for nearly three decades.